Kronuz/Xapiand/docs/_docs/reference-guide/scripting.md

 title: Scripting
 ---

-The scripting module enables you to use scripts to evaluate custom expressions.
+The scripting functionality enables you to use scripts to evaluate custom expressions.
 For example, you could use a script to return "script fields" as part of a search request or evaluate a custom score for a query.

 The scripting language currently supported is [ChaiScript](http://chaiscript.com){:target="_blank"}.